tristan-tsl/tristan-tsl/README.md

 # LaasHub

-The Hub For LaaS: Logic as a Service, Focus On Software Automation
+The Hub For LaaS: Logic as a Service, Focus On Automation

 https://github.com/laashub/laas/blob/master/README_zh_CN.md